benji920/ece-webtech-blogging-app/README.md

 * Git

-  Graduation: 2
+  Graduation: 2/2

-  Each commit's name use conventional commit method.
-We used differents branches in order to implement large feature like 'artciles', 'profile', 'home page'.
+  Each commit's name uses conventional commit method.
+We used differents branches in order to implement large feature like 'articles', 'profile', 'home page'.

   Vercel is used for CI/CD since the beginning of the project.
 After every pushes, it checks if deployment has succeed.